Medical Malpractice Lawyers Serving Injured Patients in North Carolina

 Darren Dawson “did a great job explaining the process for filing claims” and had “a great staff” that provided necessary assistance throughout the complex claims process.”
 As Kelly Kettler underscored, “Long story short, I got the compensation I deserved and this team made it as painless as possible.”

-Get in Touch with an NC Medical Malpractice Attorney
+Get in Touch with a North Carolina Medical Malpractice Attorney

 Patients should not have to pay the price for a healthcare provider’s negligence.
 An aggressive NC medical malpractice attorney can assist with your claim.
 Contact Dawson & Albritton, P.A. to learn more about the services we provide to injured patients in North Carolina.